Aksay17/TikTok-Claims-Analysis/README.md

 ## Data Source

 The data used for this analysis is sourced from Google's certification Getting Started with Python.
-It consists of a large collection of TikTok posts, including metadata such as video descriptions, hashtags, user information, engagement metrics, and more.
+It consists of a large collection of TikTok posts, including claim_status, video_id, video_duration, video_transcription_text, verified_status, author_ban_status, e.t.c.

 ## Insights